Trantiator/Seoul-Air-Pollution-Analysis/README.md

 2. Sum and mean value of the chemicals present in the Air
 3. Find the chemical that has the most presence in the Air

-The IPNYB file contains the solution.
+The IPNYB file contains the solution to the problem.